A Deadly Attraction

 And the last great tragedy is it all started because of a stupid miscalculation.

-Lisette's suitor says Tyler and Stephen murdered Joanne Witt because they feared he would be imprisoned for a long time for committing statutory rape.
+Lisette's suitor says Tyler and Stephen murdered Joanne Witt because they feared he would be in prison for a long time for committing statutory rape.

 Really?